nexus-xyz/nexus-zkvm/runtime/README.md

 compiler to emit the standard start-up code to process command-line arguments and call `main`.
 The Nexus Runtime has a minimal start-up process and will call your entry function directly.
-The fourth line brings the nexux-rt `entry` macro into scope.
+The fourth line brings the nexus-rt `entry` macro into scope.
 This macro is used to mark the `main` function as the starting point of the program.

 To run your program, you can use either the `cargo-nexus`, or the `nexus-riscv` crate.
 The `cargo-nexus` uses the `nexus-riscv` crate internally.
-To use the `nexus-riscv` crate, compile the crate and use the included commend-line
+To use the `nexus-riscv` crate, compile the crate and use the included command-line
 tool:

 ```